tiagoanatar/github-repo-search/README.md

 ### useThrottle:
 The useThrottle hook is used to throttle search input.
 It takes a value and a delay as arguments and returns a throttled value.
 The value is only updated after the delay has passed.
 This is useful for preventing excessive API requests when the user is typing quickly.

-### Usage:
-To use the custom hooks, import them into a component and call them as follows:

-#### useFetch:

-typescript
-Copy code
-const { isLoading, error, data } = useFetch(url);

-#### useThrottle:

-typescript
-Copy code
-const throttledValue = useThrottle(value, delay);
-Conclusion:
-The Git Repo Search project is a web application built using Next.js, TypeScript, and custom hooks.
-The useThrottle hook is used to throttle search input and the useFetch hook is used to make API requests to the GitHub API.
-The application allows users to search for repositories on GitHub and displays the results in a responsive manner.

 ## Getting Started
 First, run the development server:

 ```bash